 This model was released in 2020 and is a vastly enhanced version of the Compute Module 3 that incorporates many of the Pi 4’s features.

-It differs from earlier generations in that it does not use the DDR2 SODIMM connection.
+It differs from earlier generations because it does not use the DDR2 SODIMM connection.
 The team was able to expand the number of interface connectors in a small space thanks to the innovative connector utilized by this Pi.

 Raspberry Pi 400